In this Restaurant Impossible episode, Robert Irvine visits Whiskey Creek Steakhouse in Keyport, Washington.

 Roberts next task is to address the food quality issues.

-He introduces new menu items including a Coconut Walnut Halibut and Peppercorn Demi NY Strip Steak with Olive Oil Poached Mushrooms and teaches them how to cook them.
+They include a Coconut Walnut Halibut and Peppercorn Demi NY Strip Steak with Olive Oil Poached Mushrooms.

-The restaurant will be operating as a casual steak house due to the high volume of steak they sell.
+The restaurant will be operating as a casual steak house.

-As a final task Robert works with the servers to improve their server skills so that there isn’t a repeat of the issues in the first service he observed.
+As a final task Robert works with the servers to improve their server skills.

 Robert reveals the revamped restaurant to Pat and Karan, including the new bar.

-On relaunch night, the customers had a lot of compliment and they all enjoyed the evening in the new atmosphere with delicious meals.
+They all enjoyed the evening in the new atmosphere with delicious meals.

 What Happened Next at Whiskey Creek Steakhouse?

-A few months after filming they had a good couple of months of business after the show was filmed and had begun to pay off their debts.
+A few months after filming they had a good couple of months of business.

 They moved from the location featured on the show to a bigger location across the road.